Para obtener más información sobre cómo este cambio podría afectar su pago mensual, llame al 1-800-660-6789 • 詳情請致電 1-800-893-9555

-Another category of nonbundled customers is other Departing Load.
+Another category of nonbundled customers is Departing Load.
 These customers do not receive electric generation, transmission or distribution services from PG&E. However, these customers are required to pay certain charges by law or CPUC decision.
-On average, existing Departing Load customers would see a rate decrease of 4.7%.
+On average, these customers would see a decrease of 0.4%.

 Actual impacts will vary depending on usage and are subject to CPUC regulatory approval.

 How does the rest of this process work?

 This application will be assigned to a CPUC Administrative Law Judge who will consider proposals and evidence presented during the formal hearing process.
 The Administrative Law Judge will issue a proposed decision that may adopt PG&E’s application, modify it, or deny it.
 Any CPUC Commissioner may sponsor an alternate decision with a different outcome.
 The proposed decision, and any alternate decisions, will be discussed and voted upon by the CPUC Commissioners at a public CPUC Voting Meeting.

 Parties to the proceeding are currently reviewing PG&E’s application, including the Public Advocates Office, which is an independent consumer advocate within the CPUC that represents customers to obtain the lowest possible rate for service consistent with reliable and safe service levels.
 For more information, please call 1-415-703-1584, email PublicAd[email protected], or visit PublicAdvocates.cpuc.ca.gov.

 If you have questions about PG&E’s filing, please contact PG&E at 1-800-743-5000.
 For TTY, call 1-800-652-4712.

 If you would like a copy of the filing and exhibits, please write to the address below: